The information on this page was provided by the law school.

 - Personal statement of purpose

-- Current LSAC LLM Credential Assembly Service (LLM CAS) report, including two letters of recommendation and official transcripts, and (if applicable) score reports for the Internet-based Test of English as a Foreign Language (TOEFL iBT) or the International English Language Testing System (IELTS)
+- Current LSAC LLM Credential Assembly Service (LLM CAS) report, including one letter of recommendation and official transcripts, and (if applicable) score reports for the Internet-based Test of English as a Foreign Language (TOEFL iBT) or the International English Language Testing System (IELTS)

 More information about the LLM admission process is available on our website.
 Full and partial tuition scholarships are available.